 Niche specialty is good

-Your customers will expect nothing short of outstanding customer service and by offering it, you will build a business you can be proud of.
+Your customers will expect nothing short of solid customer service and by offering it, you will build a business you can be proud of.
 The customer is always right.
-Even the angriest, rudest and most disrespectful customer is important.
-A negative review could jeopardize your business and you can’t afford to let that happen.
-If you aren’t treating your customers right, it won’t stay a secret for long.
+Even the angriest, rudest and most disrespectful customer is important to an eCommerce business because they are the most likely to leave a negative review.
+This could jeopardize your business and you can’t afford to let that happen.
+If you aren’t treating your customers right, it won’t stay secret for long.

 Keeping your customers happy is the best thing you can do for your business.
 You’re more likely to get repeat orders and grow your business through word of mouth.

 The most common issue drop shipping businesses face is not taking action when there are errors or fulfillment issues.
 If your supplier or you make a mistake, then you must fix it and accept responsibility for it, even if that means not making any money on the order or even losing money.
 Top notch service comes with some downsides but they are worth it in the long run.